Van Gogh Etten-Leur acquires work by Elsbeth Veerman

 She finds the basis for Elsbeth Veerman's visual work in everyday life and in her immediate surroundings.
 That is the outlying area of Wernhout with its vast fields, the colors, the grand cloudy skies and the changes of light.
 This area was also the homeland of Vincent van Gogh: the Brabant countryside that always inspired him.
 This region provided the basis for new great works.

 She was also struck by the connection between Vincent and Theo.
-This resulted in a series of works she made in Auvers-sur-Oise.
-And a number of studies that led to her "pochoirs," a graphic technique that produced small works.
+This has resulted in a series of works she made in Auvers-sur-Oise.
+And several studies that led to her "pochoirs," a graphic technique that produced small works.

-Growing up in the area around Nuenen, she remembers well the farms with large thatched roofs and low walls, the yellow fields of grain, the rows of poplars, the pollard willows, the bright summer light.
-All this has proved to be the frame of reference for her later work.
+Growing up in the area around Nuenen, she remembers well the farms with large thatched roofs and low walls, the yellow fields of grain, the rows of poplars, the pollarded willows, the bright summer light.
+All of this proved to be the frame of reference for her later work.

 Elsbeth Veerman lived and worked in Belgium for a long time before settling down in the outskirts of Wernhout.
 She paints

 both abstract and figurative, and works mainly with acrylics.
-In addition to her artistry, she gives courses in drawing and painting.
-She recently moved to Achtmaal.
+In addition to being an artist, she teaches drawing and painting courses and recently moved to Achtmaal.

-The pochoirs can be seen in the Van Gogh Church in Etten-Leur.
+The pochoirs can be seen at Van Gogh Kerk in Etten-Leur.
 Simply book your ticket online here.